-(n) "Licensed Practical Nurse or LPN" means an individual who is currently licensed as a licensed practical nurse in Georgia. (o) "Occupational Therapist" means a qualified individual who: 1.
-Is currently licensed as an occupational therapist in Georgia; and 2.
-Meets the Federal federal conditions for participation. (p) "Occupational Therapy Assistant" means a qualified individual who: 1.
-Is currently licensed as an occupational therapy assistant in Georgia and assists in the practice of occupational therapy under the supervision and direction of a Georgia licensed occupational therapist; and 2.
-Meets the Federal conditions for participation. (g) "Parent Home Health Agency" means the agency that develops and maintains administrative controls of subunits or branch offices. (r) "Physical Therapist" means a qualified individual who: 1.
-Is currently licensed as a physical therapist in Georgia; and 2.
-Meets the Federal conditions for participation. (s) "Physical Therapy Assistant" means a qualified individual who: 1.
-Is currently licensed as a physical therapy assistant in Georgia and assists in the practice of physical therapy under the supervision and direction of a Georgia licensed physical therapist; and 2.
-Meets the Federal federal conditions for participation. (t) "Physician" means an individual who is currently licensed or authorized to practice medicine and surgery in Georgia.
+- (o) "Occupational Therapist" means a qualified individual who: - 1.
+Is currently licensed as an occupational therapist in Georgia; and - 2.
+Meets the federal conditions for participation. - (p) "Occupational Therapy Assistant" means a qualified individual who: - 1.
+Is currently licensed as an occupational therapy assistant in Georgia and assists in the practice of occupational therapy under the supervision and direction of a Georgia licensed occupational therapist; and - 2.
+Meets the federal conditions for participation. - (q) "Parent Home Health Agency" means the agency that develops and maintains administrative controls of subunits or branch offices. - (r) "Physical Therapist" means a qualified individual who: - 1.
+Is currently licensed as a physical therapist in Georgia; and - 2.
+Meets the federal conditions for participation. - (s) "Physical Therapy Assistant" means a qualified individual who: - 1.
+Is currently licensed as a physical therapy assistant in Georgia and assists in the practice of physical therapy under the supervision and direction of a Georgia licensed physical therapist; and - 2.
+Meets the federal conditions for participation.